 He lives locally, is a passionate biker and inveterate traveller.

 Demetra has lived in the Braintree district since 2004 when she moved to Castle Hedingham with her husband Jason.
 They have been running Hedingham Castle as a historic property open to the public and a wedding venue ever since.
 They have brought up their young family there.

 She is an architect, and worked for a firm with a very modern style.
 She designed the Westminster Academy and elements of the Barbican Centre refurbishment.
 She has since renovated the Norman Hedingham Castle with Historic England and now does small projects locally.
 Some rooms in the house at Hedingham Castle were also done up by Warner Fabrics and used as a showcase for their 2007 Collection, and Demetra made some of the curtains and furnishings herself as she has always enjoyed sewing, dressmaking and fabric design.

-She is also on the board of Visit Essex, a governor of de Vere Primary School and an active member of the Historic Houses Association.
-She is passionate about our local heritage.
+She is also on the board of Visit Essex and an active member of the Historic Houses Association.
+She is passionate about our local heritage and education.